pkra/peterkrautzberger.org/future-mathml2.md

 In short, no browser vendor has ever worked on MathML support in their browser.
 (Yes, that's a bit unfair to Mozilla devs who are great -- sorry.
 There are also good people at Apple, Google, Microsoft; but the companies fail.)

 The volunteers, on the other hand, come and go.
-Nobody was able to find significant funding.
-And pretty much no development has happened in the past year (volunteer or otherwise) and nothing is on the horizon.
+Nobody is able to find significant funding.
+And development has been effectively dead for over a year now.

 ## Quo vadis, MathML?